tdt17/spark/docs/sparkr.md

 {% endhighlight %}
 </div>

-Using the above optimizations with Arrow will produce the same results as when Arrow is not enabled.
 Note that even with Arrow, `collect(spark_df)` results in the collection of all records in the DataFrame to the driver program and should be done on a small subset of the data.
+In addition, the specified output schema in `gapply(...)` and `dapply(...)` should be matched to the R DataFrame's returned by the given function.

 ## Supported SQL Types